 Where, the Supplier responsible for a GPF or Smart Meter becomes aware that the Smart Meter or GPF does not have a Recovery Trust Anchor Cell populated with a DCC Recovery Certificate, the Supplier is required to replace the Smart Meter or CH.

-Following the removal of the CH, the Supplier notifies the DCC of its removal by sending a ‘Communications Hub Status Update – Fault Return’ (SRV 8.14.3) Service Request to the DCC within 5 Working Days from the removal.
+For a SMETS2+ device, following the removal of the CH, the Supplier notifies the DCC of its removal by sending a ‘Communications Hub Status Update – Fault Return’ (SRV 8.14.3) Service Request to the DCC within 5 Working Days from the removal.
 The Supplier indicates in the Service Request ‘CH Defect’ as a failure type and uses the OMS to arrange the return of the CH.
 This process is discussed in more details in 7.9.1.6.2 of the BAD.
+The Service Request Communications Hub Status Update – Fault Return’ (SRV 8.14.3) is not available for SMETS1 devices.

 Within 7 days of Commissioning of a CHF, GPF or a Meter, the DCC is required to interrogate the Device to ascertain whether the Device's Recovery Trust Anchor Cell is populated with a DCC Recovery Certificate.